JonasHiltl/hlf2-couchDB/README.md

 You can also use it to deploy and test your own Fabric chaincodes and applications.
 To get started, see the [test network tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html).

+Use to start the network, create the channel and use CouchDB as the state Database ./network.sh up createChannel -ca -s couchdb

 ## Asset transfer samples and tutorials

 The asset transfer series provides a series of sample smart contracts and applications to demonstrate how to store and transfer assets using Hyperledger Fabric.